blog

 The Ides of Corona March

 Shakespeare’s Julius Caesar play is a tragedy in genre.
 In the second scene of act i, a soothsayer (person who foresees the future) warns the Roman Emperor with these words, “Beware the Ides of March,” repeated once before the soothsayer leaves the stage.
 We the audience know in hindsight, that the “Ides” refer to the middle of March, the 15th, the date when Caesar will be stabbed to death in an assassination.
 Here I sit and compose this blog on the 15th of March 2020.
 Our world is in the midst of an horrific pandemic of the COVID-19 (Corona) virus.
 On my long run out in the country north of our home this morning, I thought a lot about this/our viral situation, its meaning, our responses, and mostly our responsibilities both personal and social.
 My blog’s created purpose was/is about reflecting on meanings in my life, undressing and walking around my own perspectives and experiences in life.
 I don’t see myself as a social activist.
-However, I do view myself as someone who takes health and well being of myself and others very seriously.
+However, I do view myself as someone who takes health and well being of/for myself and others very seriously.
 Today, on the world’s ides of Corona March, I want to reflect on what I see happening with respect to this terrible, terrible corona virus.
 If I offend in some of my views and/or come across as preaching, it is not my intention.
 If my words affect even one person to become what my wife calls a health crusader during this pandemic, then I will rejoice.

 We live in an antibiotic culture.
-When sick, we want relief, instantly; we (over)rely on medicine to innoculate us into health.
+When sick, we want relief, instantly; we (over)rely on medicine to inoculate us, magically somehow, into health.
 An exaggeration?
 Perhaps.
 Isn’t most allopathic (western) medicine about ill-health; certainly health care is ill-health care.
 Health in North America, until very recently, was left to PE teachers to instill in students, woefully and inadequately trained as those teachers were.
-We take health ‘advice’ from magazine well-meaning columnists and/or charlatans who make unsubstantiated claims for magic products to ‘give’ us health, reduce our weight, have the same benefit as physical activity or a balanced, nutritious, regular diet (the latter equals what we eat, not a reducing diet).
-When sick, we want medicine to fix us and fix us now.
-I remember one of my academic colleagues, a business school professor, now deceased, who used to say in jest, “if you get a cold, nurture it so that it devolves into pneumonia – they can treat that.”
-Of course he was referring to the resistance of a cold virus compared to pneumonia being a bacterial infection treatable by antibiotics.
-Is there a grain of truth in his words with respect to our reliance on medicine to get us back to ‘health,’ whatever that is?
+We take health ‘advice’ from magazines or well-meaning media journalists and/or charlatans who make unsubstantiated claims for magic products to ‘give’ us health, reduce our weight, have the same benefit as physical activity or a balanced, nutritious, regular diet (the latter equals what we eat, not a reducing diet).

 What if, as MD/psychiatrist Daniel J. Siegel says (in his book, The Mindful Therapist):